clj-kondo/clj-kondo/doc/ai/adr/0003-backward-arg-type-inference.md

    non-nil use.
 3. Constraints merge to the most specific provable tag, using `is-a-relations` only.
 Incomparable constraints prove nothing and the param stays untyped.
+   A param whose only constraint is a set spec (`symbol` takes `#{:symbol :string :keyword :var}`) or a `{:op :keys ..}` map spec passes it through verbatim, call-site checking handles both shapes, so wrappers around such fns propagate them, including required keys from config specs.
+   `most-specific` has no meet for these shapes, so a set or keys spec mixed with other constraints falls back to the keyword fold via the deferred path, where non-keyword members contribute nothing.
 4. A conditionally guarded usage proves nothing.
 Two mechanisms: a usage on a flow-narrowed binding is skipped, and a usage inside a conditional branch (`if`, `if-not`, `when`, `when-not`, `cond`, `condp`, `case`, `and`, `or`,